bchainzhang/bchainzhang.github.io/index.md

 - I am one of the three main inventors of <a href="https://en.wikipedia.org/wiki/Norton_Zone">Norton Zone</a>, Symantec's Commercial Cloud Storage Platform.

-- Phil and I proved the security of ciphertext stealing for a NIST addendum.
-M. Dworkin.
+- Phil, Mark, and I proved the security of ciphertext stealing for a NIST addendum.
 Recommendation for block cipher modes of operation: three variants of ciphertext stealing for CBC mode.
 Addendum to NIST Special Publication 800–38A.
 October 2010.

 - <a href="https://github.com/monero-project/urs">Unique ring signatures and Monero</a>.
 Monero forked the unique ring siganture implementation of Hein Meling and me.
 The unique ring signature was due to Matt Franklin and me.